 Jim has edited Pulitzer Prize-winning articles and an Emmy-winning documentary.
 He has been a columnist at a major metropolitan newspaper and been editorial director for the public affairs show of a major metropolitan television station.
 He was winner of the Dart Society’s 2010 Mimi Award, recognizing both his compassion and leadership.

 He is uniquely qualified to help I-News work with print, broadcast and digital news media across Colorado to produce important public-service journalism.
 Jim’s hiring is made possible through a generous grant from The Colorado Health Foundation.

 Burt Hubbard is the editorial director of Rocky Mountain PBS I-News.
 Burt is well-known in the journalism world for his data analysis skills.
 His numerous awards include two prestigious Best of The West awards, a national education award for investigative reporting, and Reporter of the Year in Colorado.

 He also was a top-10 finalist for the Pulitzer Prize in local reporting for the Rocky Mountain News and is enshrined in the Scripps Howard Journalism Hall of Fame.
 Burt has taught computer-assisted reporting and internet research to graduate students for 11 years at the University of Colorado School of Journalism and Mass Communication.
 For the past three years he has led research symposiums for journalists and citizens throughout Colorado on behalf of the university.
 Burt recently left the Denver Post to join I-News.

 He was part of photo teams that won two Pulitzer Prize for Breaking News Photography with the staff of the News in 2001 for covering the Columbine High School shootings and again in 2003 for coverage of the wildfires in Colorado in 2003.
 Mahoney won an Emmy in 2010 in the Topical Documentary category for his work as associate producer on “Final Edition.”

-He also teaches photojournalism, multimedia and social documentary courses as an adjunct faculty member at Metropolitan State University in Denver and has been a frequent coach at the National Press Photographers Association’s “Multimedia Immersion” and the “NewsVideo” workshops at the University of Oklahoma.
+He also teaches photojournalism, multimedia and social documentary courses at Metropolitan State University in Denver and has been a frequent coach at the National Press Photographers Association’s “Multimedia Immersion” and the “NewsVideo” workshops at the University of Oklahoma.
 He is completing his Masters degree in Political Science at the University of Colorado.